19 August 2025

 For New Zealand investors, the question of how much to allocate to local and Australian shares versus the rest of the world is more than just a technical one - it’s about balancing familiarity, opportunity, and risk.
 While Australia and New Zealand are close neighbours, their stock markets are surprisingly different.
 And when you zoom out to the global stage, those differences become even more important.

-This blog unpacks the unique roles that Australian and New Zealand (AUNZ) equities play in a global portfolio, especially for Kiwi investors.
+This blog unpacks the unique roles that Australian and New Zealand (AUNZ) equities play in a global portfolio, especially for Kiwi resident investors with NZD as their base currency.
 We’ll look at how these markets are structured, how they behave in different market cycles, and what that means for your investment strategy.

 The Big Picture: How AUNZ Markets Stack Up Globally